-NOTE: Students with senior privileges must sign in daily in the Main Office prior to the start of 2nd period.
+NOTE: Students with senior privileges must sign in daily in the main office prior to the start of 2nd period.
 Failure to sign in may result in disciplinary consequences.
-Seniors may lose senior privileges for both academic and/or disciplinary reasons.
+Seniors may lose senior privileges for both academic and/ or disciplinary reasons.
+On days when there is an altered schedule (assembly schedule, delayed opening, etc.) seniors are still expected to arrive and sign in before the start of the second period.
+It is the student's responsibility to be on time when the bell schedule is adjusted.
+Please see the "Schedule of Classes" section, which includes various changes to first period class times.